Volunteer Mission Trips in Thailand

 We are on Mission with Volunteers in Thailand

 Prepare your volunteer trip with free Volunteer Training before you start your volunteer mission!
-At our Center, you will learn about Thailand and South East Asia, culture, language, teaching.
+At our Center, you will learn about Thailand and South East Asia culture, language and teaching.
 Prepare for a successful volunteer mission to help people.

 Enjoy the fascinating cultures and amazing nature of Thailand.
 Experience village life, busy cities, blue seas, stunning islands, remote mountains and jungles.
-Our volunteers get to immerse themselves in local life, and to explore the unseen Thailand off the beaten tourist tracks.
+Our volunteers get to immerse themselves in local life and to explore the unseen Thailand off the beaten tourist tracks.
+You are welcome to ask us about special opportunities for families, students, groups, friends, couples or experts!
+Low volunteer costs because we are a nonprofit NGO, not-for-profit agency.

 Volunteer Mission Trips and Opportunities in Thailand